por-quez/spaceshooter/README.md

 # spaceshooter
-Space Shooter game för skolan
+Space Shooter game for a schoolproject
+Made by por_quez, currently learning python